Best Places to Play Pool/Darts in Saigon

-There are so many bars in Ho Chi Minh City that feature pub games, but which are the best places to play pool and darts in the city?
-Darts has a longer history here as the league has been established for almost five years whilst the pool league only started in 2014.
-The main venues for team play are spread across Districts 1, 2 and 7 in both sports and in many cases the same pubs provide the best venues for both.
-It is worth noting that if you are serious about your pool, the tables in the bars rather than the pool halls will be of international standard and well maintained.
+There are so many bars and pubs in Ho Chi Minh City that feature pub games, but which are the best places to play pool and darts in the city?
+Darts has a longer history here as the league has been established for over five years, while the pool league only started in 2014.
+Most venues are spread across Districts 1, 2 and 7 for both sports, and in many cases the same pubs offer the best facilities for both.
+It is worth noting that if you are serious about pool, the pool tables in bars rather than the pool halls will be of international standard and well maintained.
 The pool halls tend to be a mishmash of dimensions and poorly maintained.
-Whilst they mainly have Carom Billiards, there are of course exceptions, but I would always recommend the bars.
-The new electronic dart boards are becoming very popular, these are referred to as soft darts.
+While they mainly have Carom Billiards, there are of course exceptions.
+The new electronic dart boards (“soft darts”) are growing in popularity as well.

 Pool and Darts

 Dailo’s is located on the main stretch of Tran Hung Dao near the infamous backpacker street, Bui Vien and Ben Thanh Market.
 This is a well-established bar that has moved locations and changed names several times in its storied tenure as a Saigon sports hub, but it’s a great place to play pool and darts, as well as rotating DJ nights and live bands.

 The oldest established bar in D2, Buddha Bar has been around for as long as the expat scene.
 Two pool tables (though only one worth playing on) and a designated darts area mark this out as a reliable venue for both darts and pool.
 The league teams in both sports are well established.